ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tesla-motors/README.md

 4. Choose your car in the dropdown.

 ### <a name="refreshRate"></a>Refresh Rate
-To save battery, the car goes to sleep mode afer a certain time of no activity.<br />
+To save battery, the car goes to sleep mode after a certain time of no activity.<br />
 Getting information from the car can only be done when the car is awake.<br />
-Users reported, that the car can consume up to 10km of Range per day if it does not go to sleep state.<br />
+Users reported so called "vampire drain", where the car can consume up to 10km of Range per day if it does not go to sleep state.<br />
 To prevent from that, you can choose your desired Refresh Rate:
 * **Off** - The adapter does not wake up the car on its own.
 It only wakes up the car upon request (If you set a State).
 <br />If the car woke up on its own, the adapter will request car data once.
 * **Temperate** - The Adapter will wake up the car once per hour to get his state.
 * **Aggressive** - The Adapter will wake up the car once per minute.
 * **Smart** - The Adapter tries to be smart.
-It will observe the car sleep state.
-When the car wakes up, it assumes that someone might be driving soon and requests the state every minute for 10 minutes.
-If nothing happend (no Climate, no Driving, no Charging) the adapter stops requesting for 15 minutes to let the car fall asleep.
-In any case, it will wake up the car and get data after 12 hours.
+It will observe the car states to determine if it should be awake or should go to sleep soon.
+In any case, it lets the car go asleep after 10 Minutes where noting was observed (no action, no Climate, no Driving, no Charging).
+It then does not wake up the car anymore, if you need that, you can trigger it on your own.

 ## Using the adapter
 The Adapter creates several states.
 They are grouped by their topics: